Diaries of Thomas Currie Derrick, 1942 - Part 4

 and received from the

-vicar a set of gold plates
+Vicar a set of gold plates

 then she turned to the

-group as they started
+crowd as they started

 to sing